niemes/domPlayer/README.md

 ## Description:

-DomPlayer is a simple videoPlayer with feature usefull for projection.
+A simple video player with usefull features for video projections.
-- Move / Resize the video in the view for a projection.
+- Move / Resize the video in the view.
-- Dom mode - Dom deformation on dom / half dome.
+- Dom mode - Dom deformation for Dome / Half Dome.
 - playlist support

 ## Install :